On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Method

 \subsubsection{Robust Localization.}

 To robustly estimate the 3D location of a joint $j$, we first compute candidate 3D locations using all pairs of 2D detections $(\hat{\bx}^{c}_j,\hat{\bx}^{c'}_j)$ in pairs of views.
 Let

-where $T_j$ is a {\it detection cluster} and $\tilde \bX_j$ is the center of the cluster, as shown in Fig.~\ref{fig:cluster_Tj}. $\Pi$ denotes the triangulation, $\binom{N_C}{2}$ denotes the set of all pairs of views, and $\geomed$ refers to calculating the geometric median of $T_j$.
-When most of the predicted image locations are correct, $\tilde \bX_j$ closely represent the true location of the j$^{th}$ joint.
-Instead, when more than a half of the image locations are erroneous, the geometrical median cannot recover the joint location reliably.
-We explain how to overcome this difficulty using a measure of homogeneity defined within the cluster $T_j$ in the subsequent paragraphs.
+where $T_j$ is a {\it detection cluster} and $\tilde \bX_j$ is the center of the cluster. $\Pi$ denotes the triangulation, $\binom{N_C}{2}$ denotes the set of all pairs of views, and $\geomed$ refers to calculating the geometric median of $T_j$.
+Given $T_j$ and $\tilde \bX_j$, we take the weights to be